MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-protocols.md

 ## Test protocols with the DevTools

-You can use the Application tool in the Microsoft Edge DevTools to verify that Microsoft Edge successfully registered your app as a handler for the protocols you defined in your app manifest.
+You can use the **Application** tool in Microsoft Edge DevTools to verify that Microsoft Edge successfully registered your app as a handler for the protocols you defined in your web app manifest.
 You can also test protocols and launch your PWA with different URLs and endpoints.
 See [Test protocol handlers for PWAs](../../devtools-guide-chromium/progressive-web-apps/protocol-handlers.md) for more info.

 <!-- ====================================================================== -->
 ## See also